 Publications excluded after review of full text articles

-Of the 18 publications included after the review of titles and a to this review.
-These publications, along with reasons for exc ed not to be relevant
+Of the 18 publications included after the review of titles and abstracts, 11 were ultimately judged not to be relevant to this review.
+These publications, along with reasons for exclusion, are listed in Table 13.